Xu Ning

+An illustration of nine of the 108 Heroes by Utagawa Kuniyoshi.
+Ruan Xiaowu is in the centre.
+The rest are (clockwise from top): Xu Ning, Hua Rong, Zhang Heng, Ruan Xiao'er, Zhang Shun, Ruan Xiaoqi, Li Jun, and Li Ying.

-Xu Ning is a fictional character in Water Margin, one of the four great classical novels in Chinese literature.
-Nicknamed "Gold Lancer", he ranks 18th among the 36 Heavenly Spirits, the first third of the 108 Stars of Destiny.
+Xu Ning is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Gold Lancer", he ranks 18th among the 36 Heavenly Spirits, the first third of the 108 Heroes.

 Background

-The novel depicts Xu Ning as six chi tall, having a pale face studded with thick eyebrows, a thin moustache, and being ample at the waistline.
-An expert in spears, he is a rare master of the hooked lance, a Chinese spear with a hook attached next to the tip.
-He serves as the instructor of the Gold Lancers Unit of the imperial guard in Dongjing (東京; present-day Kaifeng, Henan), the imperial capital of the Song Empire.
-Together with the "Silver Lancer"(銀槍手) Hua Rong, they were known as the "Two Generals of Gold and Silver".
+The novel describes Xu Ning as a man six chi tall with a pale face, thick eyebrows, a thin moustache, and a narrow waist.
+An expert at using the spear / lance, he is a rare master of the hooked lance, a lance with a hook attached next to the tip.
+He serves as the martial arts instructor of the Gold Lancers Unit (金槍班) of the imperial guards in the capital Dongjing (東京; present-day Kaifeng, Henan).